Published: 2 January 2026

 The Investor OP is designed for individuals establishing or investing in a Mauritian company where they act as shareholder and director.

-Minimum turnover of MUR 1.5 million in Year 1
+Minimum turnover of MUR 5 million from Year 3

-Minimum turnover of MUR 1 million in Year 1
+Minimum turnover of MUR 8 million from Year 5 (for permit renewal)

 Permit validity: